thefriendlyhacker/DF-Fallout-Equestria-Redux/FoE install readme.txt

 1. copy the twbt.plug.dll file inside the dfhack version folder into hack/plugins
 2. copy all .pngs except the spacefox files into data/art
 3. copy colors.lua into hack/scripts
-4. copy overrides.txt into data/init (your graphics pack will probably have a replacement for this)
+4. copy overrides.txt into data/init (your graphics pack will probably overwrite this)